Morning, Monday, 13th January 2025

 Online

-This conference focusses on next steps for policy, regulation, and action within the higher education sector aimed at improving the prevention of sexual harassment and misconduct within UK HEIs.
+This conference focuses on next steps for policy, regulation and action within the higher education sector aimed at improving the prevention of sexual harassment and misconduct within UK HEIs.

 Areas for discussion include enhancing support provided to victims, strengthening reporting mechanisms, and what best practice should look like moving forward.

-The conference is bringing policymakers together with stakeholders to discuss issues in the context of policy ambitions, laid out by the new Government in the King’s Speech, to introduce a new criminal offence for spiking and to tackle sexual harassment and violence against women and girls more widely.
+The conference is bringing together policymakers and stakeholders to discuss issues in the context of policy ambitions, laid out by the new Government in the King’s Speech, to introduce a new criminal offence for spiking, and to tackle sexual harassment and violence against women and girls more widely.

 It follows the Office for Students' new registration condition on harassment and sexual misconduct, published in September 2024.
 Delegates will discuss priorities, challenges and best practice for maintaining comprehensive policies and procedures, standardising definitions of harassment and misconduct, and appropriately regulating staff-student relationships.